nickmvincent/cmpt419_fall2025/talk/talk-as-marp.md

 **Level 1:**
 Target phenomenon **T** needs to be operationalized to be falsifiable

+A phenomenon is #FILLME

+Examples:

 ---

 ## STIE: Level 2 - I (Intent)

 **Level 2:**
 **Intent** - Mapping of what mechanisms the components/organization in the simulation represent

+An Intent is #FILLME

+Examples:

 ---